 The UK is a nation of pet lovers.
 According to the RSPCA, 17% of UK households share their home with 7.5 million cats and 25% with 12 million dogs.

 Their positive impact on our wellbeing is important now more than ever.
 But some have concerns about their pets in relation to coronavirus.

-Here’s how you can enjoy spending time safely with your pet during lockdown.
+Here’s how you can enjoy spending time safely with your pet during the pandemic.

 Can my pet carry coronavirus?

 There are recorded cases of animals testing positive for Covid-19.
 But there's no evidence to suggest that animals can give it to humans.

 Dr Samantha Gaines, head of the companion animals’ department at the RSPCA says: